The Perfect Weekend in Mexico City (3, 4, 5 Day Itineraries)

 Weekend in Mexico City – Day 3 (Bonus)

 Way back when, on my first trip to Mexico City, there was hardly anything else in the area but the pyramids.
-So much has changed in recent years.
+Much has changed in recent years.
 More tourists means more attractions and more things to do around the site.
 Personally I don’t think it’s necessary to add anything to such a amazing place but visitors who want more, have the opportunity to see the pyramids from above on a hot air balloon ride.

 To make a day of it, visit the small town of San Juan Teotihuacan.
 This small town has plenty of shopping and is a great stop to take a break for lunch or dinner after visiting the pyramids.

-If you plan to visit Teotihuacan on a day trip from Mexico City, you could go by bus, organized tour or even Uber.
+If you plan to visit Teotihuacan on a day trip from Mexico City, you can go by bus, organized tour or even Uber.
 Of course, if you have a car, you can also drive.
 To travel by bus, check out bus schedules by downloading the Rome 2 Rio app.
 This app is one of the 5 essential apps I use when I travel to Mexico.
 Or book a tour via Viator.

 Visiting the pyramids can be done as a half day excursion if you leave early but I recommend an all day outing.
 The site is very large and involves a lot of walking so make sure you wear comfortable shoes, stay hydrated and put on sunscreen.